 And if you are going to make popsicles, then you will definitely want to pick up the magic Zoku Popsicle maker.
 With a Zoku popsicle maker your frozen treats will be ready in as little as 7 minutes.
 Which is just about the maximum time limit kids seem to be able to wait for popsicles to freeze!

 If you are entertaining adult guests, you can always add a splash of vodka and a squirt of lemon to the orange and watermelon juice.
 Adults always seem to like this little addition (wink.)

 Oh… be sure to save a few chunks of watermelon!
 Just add them to a glass with a fresh lime squeeze and sparkling water for a watermelon refresher.

 A Quick Word on Juicing Verse Blending….

-Blended “whole” fruits and vegetables contain all of the good stuff from the fruit or vegetable, including the fiber (which has potent anti-inflammatory benefits!) as well as ALL of the antioxidants and phytonutrients.
+Blended “whole” fruits and vegetables contain all of the good stuff from the fruit or vegetable, including the fiber.
+Which also has potent anti-inflammatory benefits as well as ALL of the antioxidants and phytonutrients.

 The effects of “whole” fruit consumption have actually been shown to be inversely associated with BMI and body weight.
 In other words, people who eat more fruit weigh less.
 (1) If you are trying to lose weight or maintain a healthy body weight you should absolutely make “whole” fruit a regular part of your diet.

 1. K.E.
 Schroder, “Effects of Fruit Consumption on Body Mass Index and Weight Loss in a Sample of Overweight and Obese Dieters Enrolled in a Weight-Loss Intervention Trial,” Nutrition 26, no. 7-8 (2010):727-34.